ZackWhiteIT/orange_pages/exercises/exercises.md

 ### **2️⃣0️⃣ ATM Withdrawal Simulator** (7 Points)

 Simulate an **ATM withdrawal** by checking balance before deducting an amount.

+**Explanation:**
+The program should simulate an ATM where a user can withdraw money.
+It should check if the withdrawal amount is less than or equal to the current balance.
+If so, deduct the amount and display the remaining balance; otherwise, display an error message for insufficient funds.

 [View Solution](./solutions/20_atm_withdrawal_simulator.py)

 ---